GabeBecker2048/chesssnake/README.md

-# Chessnake
+# Chesssnake

-*chessnake* is a feature-packed Python library for playing, visualizing, and storing chess games
+*chesssnake* is a feature-packed Python library for playing, visualizing, and storing chess games

-Pronounced "ches - snake", in reference to Python being a type of snake.
+Pronounced "chess - snake", in reference to Python being a type of snake.
 It is not pronounced cheesecake

 ## Features